 I suppose it’s all child’s play now, as about an hour ago I hurtled down the bobsleigh track at over 100 km/hr (62 mph).
 Turn after turn, my initial reservations evaporated as the total exhilaration of this incredible Olympic sport took hold.
 It was the first part of my Adrenaline Combo package.
 But at least that ride came with a professional driver.

 Calgary’s Canada Olympic Park was one of the premier facilities built for the 1988 Olympic Winter Games.
 It’s been reinventing itself ever since.
 Along with the original facilities, the site now houses three indoor skating rinks, the refurbished Ice House and Canada’s Sports Hall of Fame.
-A year-round facility for athletes in training, the park also happens to be a family favorite for summer fun.
+A year round facility for athletes in training, the park also happens to be a family favourite for summer fun.

 My kids love the mountain biking at COP – the only park in Alberta with lift-access trails.
-There’s something for every skill level – from pump tracks to jump trails and expert-only runs.
+There’s something for every skill level from pump tracks to jump trails and expert-only runs.
 The Skills Park features dirt jumps, tables, doubles and obstacles.
-Bring your own bike and safety gear, or rent everything you need from the onsite rental shop.
+Bring your own bike and safety gear, or hire everything you need from the onsite hire shop.

 Children’s Activity Area

 My youngest can’t get enough of the Eurobungy in the Children’s Activity Area.
 For the entire eight-minute trampoline experience she squeals with delight.
 Bounce, spin, flip, hoot, holler, repeat.
 The Climbing Wall and Spider Web – a series of webs that span a ten-floor tower – complete the activities available here.